fatemafaria142/Exploration-of-Different-Prompting-Techniques-for-Automatic-Realistic-Story-Generation/README.md

 - **Description:** Automatic Chain of Thought combines the principles of Chain of Thought with automated prompt generation.
 The model dynamically generates prompts during the story generation process, ensuring a continuous and evolving narrative.

 ## Story Evaluation - BertScore

-- **Metric:** BertScore
-- **Description:** BertScore is used to evaluate the generated stories.
-It assesses the quality of the generated text by comparing it to reference text using contextual embeddings.
+- **Description:** BertScore is utilized to evaluate the generated stories.
+This metric assesses the quality of the generated text by comparing it to reference text using contextual embeddings.
+For more information on BertScore, Please see [BertScore Documentation](https://huggingface.co/spaces/evaluate-metric/bertscore).